regisbamba/momoapi-java/README.md

     }
 );
 ```

-You can also consume error events in case of the API request failed.
+You can also consume error events in case the API request failed.

 ```java
 collections.getAccountBalance().subscribe(
     new Consumer<AccountBalance>() {